eduk8s-labs/lab-k8s-fundamentals/workshop/content/exercises/12-service-networking.md

 To add a stable IP address and hostname for an application, a `service` resource needs to be created.
 The IP address of a `service` will map to the set of `pods` which make up your application, with traffic to the IP address of the service being load balanced across the `pods`.

-As with creating a `deployment`, the `kubectl` program provides convenience methods for creating a `service`.
+As with creating a `deployment`, the `kubectl` program provides methods for creating a `service`.
 These are `kubectl expose` and `kubectl create service`.
 We will skip these and use the resource definition.
 Run:

 ```execute
 cat frontend-v2/service.yaml